GCuser99/tbImportExport/README.md

 ## Usage

-Use `import` flag to unpack a .twinproj or .twinpack file.
+Use `import` flag to unpack a .twinproj or .twinpack file into a text file directory tree.
 Conversely, use `export` to pack an unpacked directory tree into a .twinproj or .twinpack file.
 ```
 impexp import <file.twinproj|.twinpack> [output_dir]
 impexp export <input_dir> <output.twinproj|.twinpack>